Nov 21st Devotional and Announcements

 AFTER-SERVICE PRAYER – We will continue to invite people to come forward for prayer at the end of the service.
 Please know that this is an invitation for you to come forward and pray about anything that God has put on your heart.
 Of course to know the Lord, or to make spiritual decisions, but also to pray for anything personal you’d like prayer for.
 You might have a special prayer request for family, friends, work, etc. Maybe it’s on your heart to come and pray for our pastors, missionaries, staff, youth, children, or one of our other ministries, etc. Our team is available to pray with you about anything God puts on your heart.
 Please come and join us.

 DEPLOYED or ON ASSIGNMENT – We have several of our young men who are currently deployed.
-PLEASE PRAY especially for Matthew Fahnestock (Navy), Bryant Dougherty (Navy), Clayton Reppert (Navy), Cole Underwood (Navy), and Lake Williams (Coast Guard).
+PLEASE PRAY especially for Matthew Fahnestock (Navy), Bryant Dougherty (Navy), Clayton Reppert (Navy), and Lake Williams (Coast Guard), Kerry Hicks (Navy).
 Please text Pastor Kenny and let him know of any other members or regular attenders who are deployed or away temporarily and please pray for them.

 BACK TO TOP